lino-framework/lino/docs/dev/install.rst

 :cmd:`fab initdb` command::

     $ cd ~/repositories/lino
-    $ fab initdb
+    $ inv initdb

-The ``fab`` command has been installed on your system (more precisely: into your Python environment) by the fabric_ package, which itself has been required by atelier_, which is another Python package developed by :ref:`luc`.
+The ``inv`` command has been installed on your system (more precisely: into your Python environment) by the invoke_ package, which itself has been required by atelier_, which is another Python package developed by Luc.

-The ``fab`` command is a kind of Make tool which works by looking for a file named :xfile:`fabfile.py`.
+The ``inv`` command is a kind of Make tool which works by looking for a file named :xfile:`invoke.yaml`.
 The Lino repository contains such a file, and this file uses :mod:`atelier.fablib`, which defines a whole series of tasks like `initdb` and `test`.

 And here we go for the test suite itself::

-    $ fab test
+    $ inv test

-The :cmd:`fab test` command is a short for ``python setup.py test`` which simply runs the test suite.
+The :cmd:`inv test` command is a short for ``python setup.py test`` which simply runs the test suite.
 The output should be something like this::